English

 Reading in KS2

 When considering whether a child is ready to move up to the next book band we consider their decoding skills and their comprehension skills.
-In Key Stage 2 (once your child has reached the end of the RWI phonics programme), they will progress through the following accelerated reader bands - ....
+In Key Stage 2 (once your child has reached the end of the RWI phonics programme), they will progress through accelerated reader bands.
+A parent's guide to Accelerated Reader is below.

 In KS2 we also take on Reciprocal reading roles to further our understanding of the texts we are reading and to help each other as our reading comprehension skills flourish and grow.
 We do this during whole class and group guided reading sessions, with the following roles: Predictor, Clarifier, Summariser, Questioner, and Big Boss.
 A document explaining these roles can be found at the bottom of the page.